 Pocket money can also help children learn about the consequences of losing money.
 Letting your children make a few mistakes – like spending all their hard-earned savings on fake tattoos instead of something more useful – is part of the learning process.

-It’s alright to put limits on what your child spends her pocket money on.
-For example, you might discourage her from buying candy if that interferes with her appetite for nutritious food or you want to protect her teeth from decay.
+It’s alright to put limits on what your child spends his pocket money on.
+For example, you might discourage him from buying candy if that interferes with his appetite for nutritious food or you want to protect his teeth from decay.

 When to give children pocket money